 Tragic accident ... tour bus regulation (concl.)

-Posted on behalf of The Bell Law Firm, PLLC on Mar 25, 2011 in Car Accidents
+Posted on behalf of Stewart Bell, PLLC on Mar 25, 2011 in Car Accidents

 When 15 people died in a tour bus crash, lawmakers and safety advocates started to ask questions.
 The accident occurred miles from Charleston, but the call for more stringent safety measures was heard everywhere.
 The tour bus industry is growing fast, putting more people at risk every day.
 Federal regulations aren't really in line with that growth.